This page covers information around practices who own their premises, are in leasehold buildings or those who are CHP/NHSPS tenants.

 Community Health Partnerships Limited

 Community Health Partnerships (CHP) is a limited company, but the Secretary of State is the only shareholder, just like NHSPS operates.
 CHP has existed in this form since 2007 but prior to that date it was known as Partnerships for Health Limited.
 On 1st April 2013, CHP acquired all of the former PCT head tenancies in NHS LIFT premises.
 Overnight, CHP became the landlord to all GPs in occupation of the NHS LIFT buildings.
 CHP does not commission healthcare services and does not provide reimbursement of GP premises costs.
-If you are seeking advice or support in relation to GP premises issues, please contact Abigail Askew or phone 01772 863806.
+If you are seeking advice or support in relation to GP premises issues, please contact Ross McDuff or phone 01772 863806.

 You can find more information on our energy certificates here: